 For instance, on Compaq (and now Hewlett-Packard Co.) servers, there's an interesting server and infrastructure management service called Compaq Insight Manager (or, more recently, called HP Systems Insight Manager).
 This service is sometimes poorly configured, either because manufacturer default credentials remain unchanged, or because busy administrators fail to understand the importance of choosing difficult-to-guess passwords.
 A Web browser interface to this service, in fact, can often be found on TCP ports 2301 and 2381.
 Older versions have a default administrator password of "administrator," permitting an unauthorised user to gain control of a server remotely, read or alter the SNMP strings (thus defeating any hardening of SNMP that may have been implemented) and even power down a server.

 Another example of a potentially unused service is Internet Information Server (IIS), which is installed by default on many Windows servers.
-Since it's a huge job to patch every Windows system in a corporate network, an understaffed or overburdened organisation's focus is typically
+Since it's a huge job to patch every Windows system in a corporate network, an understaffed or overburdened organisation's focus

 In many sites that my firm has tested, it's common to have business systems running on Unix operating systems whilst the majority of in-house staff's technical expertise is on Windows systems.
 As a result, these Unix systems are sometimes remotely administered by the third parties who supplied the business application.
 Unfortunately, the third parties are not always motivated to install the latest patches or to harden the operating system configuration.
 This results in a variety of older services being ripe for exploitation, often on business-critical systems running finance applications.